 Sum it Up Paper: You will sum up the result of your incident in one word.
-You will explain why this is the word you chose to summarize your incident, your feelings regardingthe incident, and how you can avoid future incidents.
+Explain why this is the word you chose to summarize your incident and share your feelings regarding the incident as well as how you can avoid future incidents.
+Lastly, choose one or more Bible verses that will encourage you and discuss how it will guide your efforts in avoiding future incidents.

 Vision Board Workbook - Intentional & Purposeful Goal Setting: You will create a Vision Board through intentional and purposeful goal setting.
-You will utilize a Vision Board workbook to reflect on your goals, accomplishments, inspirations, and improvements.
+You will utilize a Vision Board workbook to reflect on your goals related to improving interpersonal relationships and social interactions.
 You will then create a Vision Board using photos, images, graphics, words, and quotes to creatively represent your goals and vision.